NemeanGames/terragenesis-collapse/README.md

 - **3D Map** – The Three.js world provides a terrain backdrop with toggles for rivers, roads and landmarks.
 Adjust the procedural seed or elevation scale in the Actions panel.
+- **Cell View** – Eligible tiles (land with slope ≤ 0.35) open a micro cell with buildable mask, roads and procedural lots.
+Toggle overlays to focus on roads, lots or POI beacons, and exit back to the world via the header button.

 ## Deployment to GitHub Pages